HafisCZ/sf-tools/README.md

 In the current state, the only available scripts are aimed at exporting guild members list and their statistics

+_Create an issue on GitHub if you found a bug or your exported files do not match reality_

 ### How to use
 To create a .JSON file, drag you .HAR file over har_to_json.py If you want to create also .XLSX spreadsheet, drag your newly created .JSON over to json_to_xlsx.py